Send us an email anytime. We look forward to hearing from you.

-Depart for home with a transformed faith and memories to last a lifetime!
+Depart for home from the Ben Gurion Airport in Israel with a transformed faith and memories to last a lifetime!

 You are invited to register for the tour here through the Advent Tours website or by mail (see below).
 Please note that all payments will need to be sent separately by check or Zelle payment.
 Payment by credit card is not available.

 $2,975 per person in a double room, based on a minimum of 30 participants.
 The cost of a single room is an additional $900.
 These prices are subject to change if the group size is smaller than 30 and/or in case of any increase on governmental taxes, sales taxes, entrance fees or fuel charges.